Light scattering

 Light scattering techniques

-For laser diffraction and X-ray diffraction, small angle X-ray diffraction (SAXS), and wide-angle X-ray diffraction (WAXS), we harness the principle that particles of different sizes have a unique light scattering signature, so by accurately measuring the light scattering over a wide range of angles with high sensitivity and at extremely rapidly we can determine the particle/droplet size of powders, emulsions, sprays and suspensions.
+For laser diffraction and X-ray diffraction, small angle X-ray diffraction (SAXS), and wide-angle X-ray diffraction (WAXS), we harness the principle that particles of different sizes have a unique light scattering signature, so by accurately measuring the light scattering over a wide range of angles with high sensitivity and extremely rapidly we can determine the particle/droplet size of powders, emulsions, sprays and suspensions.

-However, as particles get substantially into the nanometre range there is a big falloff in how particles scatter light.
+However, as particles move substantially into the nanometre range there is a big falloff in how particles scatter light.
 A 10 nm particle scatters 1 million times less than a 100nm particle, so there is a point at which even by reducing the wavelength of the light source (which increases the amount of scatter) that the light scattering is best analyzed in alternate ways.

 Diffusion and movement